Skip to main content

 Time and again, Turner has proven herself worthy of the title of Queen Of Rock And Roll, and her rendition of Acid Queen, released as a single from her Ike Turner-produced second solo album, Acid Queen, is one of those remarkable moments.
 The album was inspired by Tina’s role as The Acid Queen in the 1975 film version of The Who’s Tommy, and the title track’s release marked a poignant moment in her career: it was the last single she issued before leaving both the Ike And Tina Turner Revue and her abusive husband.

-Originally written by David Bowie for Iggy Pop’s 1977 album, Lust For Life, Bowie gave the song a reggae overhaul and made it the title track of his 1984 album, drafting Turner in for a duet.
-The two icons performed the song live on a number of occasions, including during Turner’s concert at the National Exhibition Centre, in Birmingham, in 1985.
-That version would go on to appear on Tina Live In Europe.
+Originally written by David Bowie for Iggy Pop’s 1977 album Lust For Life, Tonight was given a reggae overhaul when Bowie re-recorded it for his 1984 album of the same name, drafting Turner in to duet on the track.
+The pair would perform the song live together on a number of occasions, including during Turner’s concert at the National Exhibition Centre, in Birmingham, in 1985.
+That version would go on to appear on the Tina Live In Europe album.

-You haven’t lived if you’ve not found yourself belting out “You’re simply the best, better than all the rest”.
-One of the best love songs ever, this empowering ballad was initially recorded by Bonnie Tyler in 1988, before Turner claimed it the following year for her album Foreign Affair.
-At the age of 50, Turner showed no sign of slowing down and proved she could still put out great music that could rank among the best Tina Turner songs.
+You haven’t lived if you’ve not found yourself belting out Tina Turner’s signature song, The Best, at the top of your lungs.
+A ubiquitous entry among lists of the best love songs, the best power ballads, the best 80s songs and, yes, the best Tina Turner songs, this empowering anthem was initially recorded by Bonnie Tyler in 1988, before Turner claimed it the following year for her Foreign Affair album.
+At the age of 50, Turner showed no sign of slowing down, and proved she could still put out tunes that stood among the best Tina Turner songs.
+“It will last,” she said of The Best in 2004.
+“It’s an anthem.”

 4: River Deep – Mountain High (with Ike Turner) (1966)